ThornCreekChurch/e2mc/README.md

 You will need your List ID.
 This can be found under the List -> Settings menu.

 ### Elexio Community
-You will need your Elexio Community API URL.
-The URL is usually `https://YOUR_SHORT_NAME.elexiochms.com:443/api`.
+You will need an Elexio Community API Session ID.
+You can obtain the Session ID from the API documention site.
+The URL is usually `https://YOUR_SHORT_NAME.elexiochms.com/api_documentation#!/user/userLogin_post_0`.
 Contact Elexio support if you need help identifying your API URL.

 You will need a username and password that will have access to the groups that you want to sync as segments.
 I recommend you create an "API User" that is only used for this purpose.